MatthGuitar/MatthGuitar/README.md

-# Olá! ⌨
+# Hey! ⌨

-Meu nome é Matheus Pereira Cabral.
+My name is Matheus Pereira Cabral.

-Sou pós-graduando em Desenvolvimento Web Full Stack pela Pontifícia Universidade Católica de Minas Gerais (PUC Minas) e estou em busca de experiências para ampliar meus conhecimentos como desenvolvedor.
-Tenho especial interesse pelo Desenvolvimento Front-End (JavaScript, React e UX).
+I'm currently doing a postgraduate course in Full Stack Web Development at the Pontifical Catholic University of Minas Gerais (PUC Minas) and I'm looking for experiences to expand my knowledge as a developer.
+I am especially interested in Front-End Development (JavaScript, React and UX).

 ##

-- 💻 Desenvolvedor Front-End Freelancer
+- 💻 Freelancer Front-End Developer
 - 📍 Belo Horizonte / Minas Gerais

-## Tecnologias
+## Technologies

 - HTML
 - CSS